Greg Baldwin

 Greg Baldwin (born September 13, 1960) is an American voice actor.
-He is best known for his roles as Frank Fontaine in BioShock, Uncle Iroh on the third season of Avatar: The Last Airbender and Aku on the fifth season of Samurai Jack, with the latter two as a voice match for the late Mako Iwamatsu.
+He is best known for his roles as Uncle Iroh on the third season of Avatar: The Last Airbender and Aku on the fifth season of Samurai Jack, with both being as a voice match for the late Mako Iwamatsu.

 Career

 Baldwin has worked in the theater extensively as Sidney Lipton in God's Favorite, Mushnik in Little Shop of Horrors, Dr. Zubritsky in Neil Simon's Fools, Count Otto Von Bruno in Bullshot Crummond, and the Baker in The Baker's Wife.

 Successor of Mako Iwamatsu

-Contrary to internet rumors of being Mako Iwamatsu’s understudy in preparation for voicing Iroh in Avatar: The Last Airbender, Baldwin had actually earned the part by auditioning for it.
-He first began voicing the character for brief pieces of dialogue in the show’s second season due to Iwamatsu being unable to record for them before passing on, all of which were mixed in with the material Iwamatsu already completed.
-Baldwin would later voice the character full-time for the final season, various video games based on the franchise, and for the second and third seasons of The Legend of Korra.
+Baldwin first began voicing the character of Iroh in Avatar: The Last Airbender for brief pieces of dialogue in the show's second season when Mako Iwamatsu was unable to record before his death.
+These pieces were mixed with the material Iwamatsu already recorded.
+Baldwin later voiced the character of Iroh full-time for the final season, various video games based on the franchise, and for the second and third seasons of The Legend of Korra.

-Before The Last Airbenders final season aired, Baldwin also performed a substantial portion of Splinter's dialogue in the movie TMNT after Mako died during production.
-His recordings would once again be mixed in with Iwamatsu’s, thanks to their uncanny similarities.
+Baldwin also performed a substantial portion of Splinter's dialogue in the movie TMNT following Mako's death during production.
+His recordings would again be mixed with Iwamatsu's based on their vocal similarities.

-Nearly six months after The Last Airbender concluded, Baldwin would once again succeed Iwamatsu by voicing Aku in the 2009 video game Cartoon Network Universe: FusionFall.
-And nearly three years after Korra concluded production, and after Iroh’s final appearance in Season 3’s “The Ultimatum”, Baldwin reprised the role of Aku for the fifth season of Samurai Jack.
-In 2020, he’d later play Aku once again in the Samurai Jack: Battle Through Time video game.
+Baldwin would again succeed Iwamatsu by voicing Aku in the 2009 video game Cartoon Network Universe: FusionFall and for the fifth season of Samurai Jack.
+In 2020, he reprised his role as Aku in the Samurai Jack: Battle Through Time video game.

 At the time the fifth season of Samurai Jack was being released, series creator Genndy Tartakovsky was asked about Baldwin's casting and made the following statement in an interview with The Verge:

 "It was hard.
 For a while, I thought we should reimagine Aku with a different voice, perhaps even use a different character.
 But then I realized I love Aku too much, so we auditioned a few people, and Greg really did the best job.
 Honestly, nobody can replace Mako, he was that special, that unique, especially the performance he made for Aku.
 But Greg did really well.
-On the last episode, Mako’s daughter and grandson came by, and they watched him record, and they were crying.
+On the last episode, Mako's daughter and grandson came by, and they watched him record, and they were crying.
 It was really amazing, because they heard the voice of their dad and grandfather."